rebelsky/csc151/outlines/overviews/numbers.md

-* Values and Types.
+* Values and types.
-* Lab.
-* Kinds of Numbers.
+* Kinds of numbers.
-* The Modulo operation.
+* The modulo operation.